 I am Pro-Life.
 The fundamental sanctity of human life is the cornerstone of our democratic society and an integral part of my faith and my conscience.
 Illinois recently became the first state to enact a law that uses taxpayer funds to pay for abortions.
 Under no circumstance should the tax dollars of hard-working Illinoisans be allotted for the taking of innocent life.
 I am committed to the full repeal of this measure, previously known as House Bill 40, and will stand with any other like-minded lawmakers in Springfield, of either party, to get this done.

 Military issues uniquely impact the 54th Senate District due to the presence of nearby Scott Air Force Base and the large number of veterans and active-duty military who live here.
 My family has a long history of military service and from an early age instilled in me the vital importance of this service to our country and our state.
-I’m an Intelligence Officer in the U.S. Navy Reserves, something I am proud and humbled to be able to do, and I fully appreciate the sacrifices men and women in uniform make to keep us safe.
+I served as an Intelligence Officer in the U.S. Navy Reserves, something I was proud and humbled to do, and I fully appreciate the sacrifices men and women in uniform make to keep us safe.
 It is the solemn duty of our elected officials to do the same for them as well.
 In the senate, I will emphasize policies that give veterans opportunities for employment, housing, and education.
-I will also seek to work with municipalities throughout the district to address the unique local needs of veterans, especially those returning to civilian life from active duty and those living with addiction or suffer from post-traumatic stress.
+I will also seek to work with municipalities throughout the district to address the unique local needs of veterans, especially those returning to civilian life from active duty.

 I have a lot of experience growing businesses and creating quality jobs, and know firsthand what a good job can do for a family.
 Southern Illinois needs growth.
 There are a few places in this district where business is expanding and people are prospering, but unfortunately there are far too many other places facing high unemployment and limited opportunities.
 This reality is crippling to the lives of people who live in these communities.
 With poverty comes drug use, crime, and social decay that is difficult to repair.
 My plan is to advocate for proven conservative policies that will spur growth, reduce the cost of doing business in Illinois, and make it easier to employ people and start and grow a business.
 Not only am I a job creator, I will be an effective advocate for jobs and industry in Southern Illinois.
 We need to revitalize our manufacturing, energy, and transportation industries as well as other industries that have long created quality jobs in Southern Illinois.
 People in Southern Illinois work hard and don’t expect something for nothing.
 What they do expect, though, is a fair chance.
 I will fight to give them that chance.